Vykosis/cron-fetch-browser/README.md

 # Cron Fetch Browser Task Runner

-A standalone Python script that checks a Neon database for scheduled tasks and executes them using browser automation.
+A standalone Python script that checks a Neon database for scheduled tasks and executes them using Browser-Use Cloud API.

 ## Overview